A continuous symmetry breaking measure for finite clusters using Jensen-Shannon divergence: Numerical Results

 The behavior of $\sbm^{JS}_{\sigma_h}[\mu_{\vec{d}}]$ for small displacements is shown in \fig{reflection_sqrt2}.
 In this figure we also show the curves obtained by multiplying $d$ by $\cos\theta = 1/\sqrt{2}$.
 The scaled curves lie on top of each other as expected, showing that it is just the $c$ component of the displacement that contributes to the SB.

 As before, some atoms exhibit the anomalous reduction in SBM at large displacements.
-For instance, when an in-plane atom is displaced towards and overlaps one of its closest corner atoms, a local minimum is observed at $d=2.49$~\AA, characterized by $\sbm^{JS}{\sigma_h}[\mu_{\vec{d}}]=0.018$.
-Further discussion can be found in Supplementary Materials.
-Moreover, an analysis of the sample size utilized for calculating the SBM is also available in the Supplementary Materials for further reference, as well as some computational details about computing the measure.
+For instance, when an in-plane atom is displaced towards and overlaps one of its closest corner atoms, depending on the displacement vector, a local minimum is observed at $d=2.49$~\AA, characterized by $\sbm^{JS}_{\sigma_h}[\mu_{\vec{d}}]=0.018$.

+\paragraph{Monte Carlo sample size analysis} We make a note here to highlight certain numerical intricacies encountered during our tests.
+As discussed, we employ a Monte Carlo simulation to estimate the SBM.
+We found that the sample size required to obtain an estimate of the SBM at a certain level of accuracy increases as $(T_\alpha)_\#\mu$ deviates further from $\mu$.
+This implies that as atomic displacements magnify, Monte Carlo calculations demand more extensive sample sizes to yield estimates of SBM with consistent precision.
+In Fig.~\ref{fig;reflection_samplesize_js}, we plot the sample sizes that were used to estimate $\sbm^{JS}_{\sigma_h}[\mu]$.
+These sizes were determined by considering a $95\%$ confidence interval and a bilateral error tolerance of $0.0025$.
+The procedure for computing the sample size is delineated in Algorithm~\ref{alg;sample_size}.
+All the simulation tests addressed in this section employ a sample size determined through this methodology.